solo-io/gloo/docs/content/reference/cli/glooctl_create_secret_apikey.md

 ### Synopsis

 Create an ApiKey secret with the given name.
 The ApiKey secret contains a single apikey.
 This is an enterprise-only feature.
-The format of the secret data is: `{"apiKey" : [apikey string]}`.
-Note that the annotation `resource_kind: '*v1.Secret'` is added in order for Gloo to find this secret.
-If you're creating a secret through another means, you'll need to add that annotation manually.
+The API key will be stored is the secret data under the key `api-key`.

 ```
 glooctl create secret apikey [flags]